nikolajl/react-starter/README.md

 ### Pros and Cons
 Use this if
  - you need full control (which you do for any enterprise project)
- - you are doing server side rendering
+ - you need server side rendering
  - you want to understand babel and webpack

 Don't use this if
- - you need something quick
+ - you are just prototyping
- - your project will not get deployed to product, e.g. if you are doing a Storybook component library
+ - your project will not get deployed to production, e.g. if you are doing a Storybook component library
  - you mostly need the features from CRA.
 Check out https://github.com/timarney/react-app-rewired if you are just looking for CRA _with benefits_.

 ### Features
- - *Eslint + prettier* for codestyle and formatting
+ - **Eslint + prettier** for codestyle and formatting
- - *React-Router* for client- and serverside routing
+ - **React-Router** for client- and serverside routing
- - *expressjs* for the server
+ - **expressjs** for the server
- - *webpack + babel* for bundling and transpiling
+ - **webpack + babel** for bundling and transpiling

 ## 1. Setup server